 Below is a gallery of current NSF infographics.
 These are provided as a free resource to help individuals and families live safer, healthier lives.
-Select a thumbnail of any of the infographics to view the full document.

 Workplace Flu Survey Results

 NSF surveyed 1,000 employed Americans to find out their views on going to work sick and found that illness doesn’t keep most home.

 Germiest Places in the Kitchen (2013 NSF Germ Study)